yange-5938/leetcode/README.md

 ## Language and why?

-C++.
-Because Python and Java can get away without knowing some important stuff e.g. pointers, memory allocation etc.
+C++ and Python.
+Doing C++ to get to know more about pointers, memory allocation etc.